litestar-org/litestar/docs/usage/2-route-handlers/2-websocket-route-handlers.md

     await socket.close()
 ```

-The`websocket` decorator is an alias of the class `starlite.handlers.websocket.WebsocketRouteHandler`.
+The`websocket` decorator is an alias of the class
+[`WebsocketRouteHandler`][starlite.handlers.websocket.WebsocketRouteHandler].
 Thus, the below
 code is equivalent to the one above:

 ```python